cjhowald/es2017-typescript-presentation/README.md

-Webpack intro presentation using reveal.js.
+ES2017 and Typescript presentation using reveal.js.